bobbui/json-logging-python/README.md

 ```

 # 3. Configuration
-logging library can be configured by setting the value in json_logging
+logging library can be configured by setting the value in json_logging, all configuration must be placed before json_logging.init method call

 Name | Description | Default value
  --- | --- | ---